MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M05_L05_Extend_a_Pipeline_to_Use_Multiple_Templates.md

       artifact: Bicep
     ```

-9. Save the pipeline.
+1. Save the pipeline.

-10. (Optional) Update the production step to deploy your application to another environment, or swap the deployment slots.
+1. (Optional) Update the production step to deploy your application to another environment, or swap the deployment slots.

 #### Task 5: Run the main pipeline

 1. Go to **Pipelines > Pipelines**.

-2. Open the **eShopOnWeb-MultiStage-Main** pipeline.
+1. Open the **eShopOnWeb-MultiStage-Main** pipeline.

-3. Click on **Run pipeline**.
+1. Select **Run pipeline**.

-4. Wait until the pipeline finishes and check the results.
+1. Wait until the pipeline finishes and check the results.

     ![Screenshot of the pipeline running with the three stages and the corresponding jobs](media/multi-stage-completed.png)

 ### Exercise 2: Remove the Azure lab resources

-1. In the Azure portal, open the created Resource Group and click on **Delete resource group** for all created resources in this lab.
+1. In the Azure portal, open the created Resource Group and select **Delete resource group** for all created resources in this lab.

     ![Screenshot of the delete resource group button.](media/delete-resource-group.png)